jhmcstanton/jhmcstanton.github.io/posts/brews/2018-10-10-lets-build-a-mash-tun.markdown

 The other key feature of the tun is that is has a false bottom or filter system.
 This is used to separate the wort from the grain in the final mashing step of [_lautering_](https://en.wikipedia.org/wiki/Lautering).

-A mash tun can come in many forms, and really a brewer just needs a tun to match the style of [sparging](https://en.wikipedia.org/wiki/Lautering#Sparging** they'll be using.
+A mash tun can come in many forms, and really a brewer just needs a tun to match the style of [sparging](https://en.wikipedia.org/wiki/Lautering#Sparging) they'll be using.
 In this case the tun will be designed with batch sparging in mind.

 ### Batch Sparging

-Batch sparging is a simple sparge method that is just a few simple steps.
+Batch sparging is a simple sparge method that is just a few steps.
 First, the wort is completely drained from the mash into the boil kettle.
 Next, the tun is refilled at the same temperature as the original mash.
 This is held for several minutes to allow the grain bed to re-settle.
 Once settled the tun is drained again.

 # A Batch Mash Tun

-This mash tun design is taken straight out of _How to Brew** by John Palmer, with only a few parts tweaked based on what was available at my hardware store.
+This mash tun design is taken straight out of _How to Brew_ by John Palmer, with only a few parts tweaked based on what was available at my hardware store.
 Anything that looks a little weird can be blamed on me.

 It needs to be emphasized that the part list here, or any other list found online, should be taken as a _super loose guideline_.
 None of this is set in stone and whatever is easiest to find, buy, and build is probably right for you.